aimeos/aimeos-docs/src/admin/jqadm/implement-panels.md

 Retrieve the required ID, then fetch the item from the storage and use `toArray(true)` to retrieve a simple array of key/value pairs.
 There are three things to keep in mind when an item should be copied in Aimeos:

 * The `....siteid` value must be set to the ID of the current site
-* If the item must contain a unique value, add `_copy` to the existing one
+* If the item must contain an unique value, add `_copy` to the existing one
 * Reset the ID to an empty string to create a new record in the storage

 Besides the modified record data, you should also call `parent::copy()` and assign the return value to the view.
 This will contain the forms of the subparts if there are any (in the future).